Financial-Times/upp-opscop-utils/README.md

 ##  http-get-validator  ##

 A simple script to call one of the upp store endpoints and check if content is present (and additional conditions).
+Usually run locally.
 The script can serve as a basis to edit as circumstances require.

 ### To build:  ###
 `go build`